 Use the tape and label each wire, paying close attention to what color screws each connect to.
 This will eliminate any guesswork when installing the new device.

 This step is unusually specific.
 A regular outlet has two hot and two neutral terminals.
 These are common, meaning you can connect to either of the two screws for the "hot" or "neutral" connection.
 For the GFCI outlet, things get a little more interesting.
 There are two separate connections, line and load connections.

 The power comes in on the "line" connection and out on the "load" connection.
 Unscrew the wires from the outlet and remove.
 If you’re reusing the existing wire feed, connect the new device to the GFCI outlet.
 The brass terminal is for the “hot” wire.
 This is usually the black or red wire.

 Connect the white wire to the silver screw.
 This is the neutral connection.
 The bare or green wire is the ground connection.
 Place it around the green screw.
 When you have connected all the wires successfully, give the entire side of the outlet a wrap of electrical tape.
 This will eliminate the screw from touching either the side of the box or a stray wire when reinstalling.

 Press the outlet into the box before installing the outlet with the screws provided.

 You may have to carefully push and bend the wires back into the box to make everything fit.
 Now install the cover plate that came with the outlet and your installation is complete.

 Once you’re satisfied, go back to the electrical panel and turn on the circuit.
 Go to the GFCI and press the reset button.
 Now use your tester to check the circuit.
 You can also use a lamp or any small appliance to see if power is restored.

-- Always make sure that the power is off before performing any elctrical project!
+Note: Always make sure that the power is off before performing any electrical project!
 Safety first!